graven144p/Bing-Search-Rewards-/README.md

- Get Reward Points For Doing Nothing Well Worth The Grind This Script is A Fully Automatic Web Searcher For Bing Rewards About Time to Get Some Money
+ # Get Reward Points For Doing Nothing Well Worth The Grind
+ # This Script is A Fully Automatic Web Searcher For Bing Rewards About Time to Get Some Money

+ Please submit an issue or pull-request if you have an idea for a feature

  GamePass Ultimate